 - It applies to all products, services and instances where we collect your personal data (for example, if you use any of our websites, any of our services, if you use any of our mobile apps or if you are interacting with us on social media (however, please note that certain of our sites and products will have their own specific privacy notices or policies which will apply in place of this notice).

 This privacy notice has been adopted by Umedeor Ltd (company number 11067577) and its subsidiary Cohort Science (company number 13780369) in line with UK GDPR and the Data Protection Act 2018.
-The contact address for all of the companies referred to above is: 8 Warner Yard, London, EC1R 5EY
+The contact address for all the companies referred to above is: 8 Warner Yard, London, EC1R 5EY.

 Scope of this privacy notice